wikasithawsh/Azure_DE_project_01/README.md

 ## Publish all the chnages (Deploying all the chnages into ADF)
 ![image](https://github.com/user-attachments/assets/e24fff27-767f-4425-aa2f-cf126643dafb)

+Below is the output we can see in data lake > one table is data is ingested

 -------------------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------------------
 ## Copy all the on-prem SQL Datbles at once into ADF